 PROPER Corn highlight a functional benefit on pack, displaying the calorie content on every bag of popcorn to engage health-conscious consumers.

-To ramp up your brand’s strength in Empathy, scrutinise all the elements of your packaging.
+To ramp up your brand’s strength in Empathy, scrutinize all the elements of your packaging.
 From the material you use, to the fonts, colours and on-pack claims – all can be tweaked or optimized to convey a deeper understanding of your customers’ needs.
 Recyclable packaging, for example, in a category driven by a commitment to sustainability is essential to building a brand with high Empathy.

 Be clear on your brand values

 Listing the ingredients in your product, how they’re sourced and claims around sustainability or organic not only helps communicate how well you understand your target market, but also helps people to feel like they know what your brand is about.
-It builds your Familiarity - another of our 16 Drivers of relationships.
+It builds your Familiarity - another of the 16 Drivers of relationships.